 I took a taxi from Mumbai.
 I would recommend leaving early in the morning around 6 am.
 Roads of Mumbai get jam-packed very early.
 Once out of the city, take the road from Karjat to Neral.
 At Neral you have the option of dropping off your cab and hiring an Omni car or hiring a driver for your car.
 The reason this is done is that the road uphill is very steep, inclined at about 70 degrees.
 Only experienced drivers have the knack to drive the car all the way up to Dasturi Naka.

 If you are interested in boarding the toy train, you can ask for the schedule from your hotel.
 The train moves two and fro from Matheran to Neral quite frequently.
 It is a 30-minute journey and the tickets are not available online.
 You will have to wait in line, at the ticket counter before the train departs.

-At Dasturi point, you can park your car.
-You may stretch your legs and refresh yourself before you embark on your journey to Matheran.
+At Dasturi Point, you can park your car.
+You may stretch your legs and refresh yourself before you embark on your journey further to the hill station.
 This parking lot is infamous for monkeys snatching your bags and belongings.
-Hence, don’t leave any luggage unsupervised and carry food and water in a bag.
+Hence, don’t leave any luggage unsupervised, and carry food and water in a bag.
 I was successful in shooing away the monkeys when they tried to snatch my bag, but I should have been more careful.

 Places to stay

 The hill station has plenty of options for a good stay.
 Depending on your budget and the duration of your trip, you can choose accordingly.
 The advantage of visiting Matheran is that almost all resorts and hotels are at an affordable range.
 Some of the places offer a package inclusive of all meals.

 While booking your stay, do check the distance from your hotel to the city center.
 The resort I stayed in was very far away from the market area.
 Although the walk towards it was beautiful, it was cumbersome to walk so far every time.